-I waited for some time to see if she might ease back into sleep.
+I waited for some time to see if she might ease back into rest.
 When she persisted in crying, I staggered from my bed and into her room.
 I attempted to lull her back to sleep and as I held her, I wondered if God hears His children in the way I hear my daughter.
 Do my tears grip His attention in like manner?
 Does He rush to check on me when my cries rise up to Him?

 This midnight scene in my daughter’s room seemed a fitting analogy for God’s own care for His children.
 But for some reason, I couldn't think of the Scripture that would settled this as truth in my mind.
 I let the thought go and proceeded to soothe my daughter to sleep.